0mar/antennae/README.md

 At each node, an ant chooses a random direction based on the amount of pheromone present on each of the edges.
 Initially, all edges carry the same amount of pheromone.
 But when an ant reaches the food node, they backtrace their path towards the nest node, leaving a trail of pheromone along the edges they pass.
 When the ants return to the nest node, they dump the food, forget about their trip, and try to find the food node again, guided by the pheromone trails.

+The visualisation shows the ant as circles (orange if they carry food, brown if they don't) traversing the network.
+The nest node is shown in red, the food node in yellow.
+The thickness of the lines represents the pheromone on those edges.
+Over time, the shortest path should be showing the thickest lines and the most ants traversing it.

 ## Who thought of this?